GetTerminus/terraform-aws-eks/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] README.md has been updated after any changes to variables and outputs.
 See https://github.com/terraform-aws-modules/terraform-aws-eks/#doc-generation

 ### Minimal Risk Level:
-#### Is this behind a feature toggle?
+#### Does this change have potential to cause downtime?
 <!-- ignore-task-list-start -->
-- [ ] Yes - This is a low risk change
+- [ ] No - This is a low risk change
-- [ ] No - This is high risk change and must be elevated or higher and you need more approvals
+- [ ] Yes - This is high risk change and must be elevated or higher and you need more approvals
 <!-- ignore-task-list-end -->